dan1229/nextjs-base-blocks/README.md

 }
 ```

-The more of these you have the better for now :)
+While variables are not all required, the more you have defined the better!

-TODO move the above into explicit docs somewhere - probably need more docs first

 -------------------------------------------------------